Here’s How To Sell House By Owner

-In today’s property market, the idea of selling your house without an agent, popularly referred to as For Sale by Owner (FSBO), is becoming more of a reality.
+In today’s property market, the idea of selling your house in California without an agent, popularly referred to as For Sale by Owner (FSBO), is becoming more of a reality.
 Thanks to new economic realities and modern communication tools, real estate agents are no longer a given part of the traditional home selling process.
 Selling your own house can be challenging but equally appealing and potentially rewarding.
 You may want to bear a few factors in mind should you decide to go it alone.

 Price It Right